-- You receive credit and an immediate income tax deduction is given for the fair market value of the securities on the date of transfer.
+- You receive credit and an immediate income tax deduction for the fair market value (average high and low prices on the day of the transfer).

-- A gift can fund a charitable gift annuity or a unitrust that diversifies your portfolio and allows you to receive lifetime payments that equal or surpass the dividends the securities are paying now.
+- You may fund a charitable gift annuity or a unitrust that diversifies your portfolio and allows you to receive lifetime payments that equal or surpass the dividends the securities are paying now.

 Please note that the securities you use to make your gift must have been held by you for more than one year to be fully deductible.